iftekmahmud/iftekmahmud.github.io/blog/nessus/README.md

   - **Description:** Explains the vulnerability (e.g., outdated Canonical Ubuntu Linux version).
   - **Risk Information:** Includes Risk Factor and CVSS score.
   - **Solution:** Provides mitigation strategies, such as upgrading to a version of Canonical Ubuntu Linux that is currently supported.
+  - **References:** Links to CVE entries or vendor advisories.
+  - **Exploit Status:** Indicates if exploits are available, which is common for Metasploitable vulnerabilities.

 3. **VPR (Vulnerability Priority Rating) Top Threats:**